netradius/InstallCert/Readme.md

 In order to build this project, you need to have the Java SE 8 (JDK) installed - You should be able to run "java -version" from the command line.

-Inorder to build the jar, you need to open a command prompt, navigate to the same directory as the top level pom.xml file in the project and then run the following command
+In order to build the jar, you need to open a command prompt, navigate to the same directory as the top level pom.xml file in the project and then run the following command

 ./mvnw clean package

 ## How do I run InstallCert?
-Inorder to run the jar, you need to open a command prompt, navigate to the same directory as the top level pom.xml file in the project and then run the following command
+In order to run the jar, you need to open a command prompt, navigate to the same directory as the top level pom.xml file in the project and then run the following command

 java -jar ./target/install-cert-X.X.X-SNAPSHOT.jar -h HOST_NAME_OR_IP –k PATH_TO_JAVA_TRUSTSTORE –s
 PASSWORD_FOR_TRUSTSTORE -p PORT_TO_CONNECT

-where following are the options you need to add while running above command
+where following are the options you may need to add while running above command

 -b,--backup                    backup keystore before save -h,--host <host>               host to connect to